Dynamical perturbations of black-hole punctures: effects of slicing conditions: Static slices

 Inserting the above expressions together with (\ref{K1}) into (\ref{bona_masso_static}) then yields an ordinary differential equation that, for many choices of the Bona-Mass\'o function $f(\alpha)$, can be integrated in closed form.
 A constant of integration can be determined by imposing regularity across a singular point, making the solution unique.
 For some choices of $f(\alpha)$, this solution can be expressed as an explicit function $\alpha = \alpha(R)$, but for others the solution can be written in implicit form for $\alpha$ only.

 In either case we may find the location $R_0$ of the root of the lapse, $\alpha(R_0) = 0$, which must be inside the horizon, i.e.~$R_0 < 2M$, for horizon-penetrating slices.
 Defining

 we see from (\ref{alpha_static}) that $\gamma_{RR} \simeq a_1^{-2} (R - R_0)^{-2}$ close to the root of the lapse.
 Assuming that $a_1$ is positive and finite, we may integrate $ds = \gamma_{RR}^{1/2} dR$ to find that the root is located at an infinite proper distance from all points $R > R_0$.
-We therefore refer to this location as the {\em puncture} and note that the scaling of $\gamma_{RR}$ with $(R - R_0)^{-2}$ is characteristic of a {\em trumpet geometry} (see \cite{HanHBGSO07,HanHOBO08}).
-In the vicinity of the puncture, the height function diverges according to
+We therefore refer to this location as the {\em puncture} and note that, in its vicinity, the height function diverges according to

 where we have adopted a negative sign in taking a square root (note also that $\f0(R_0) < 0$ since $R_0 < 2M$).
 Even for the time-dependent slices in the following sections, we will identify the puncture with a divergence of the metric component $\gamma_{RR}$, which, according to (\ref{gamma1}), coincides with a divergence of the height function $h$ at $R < 2M$.
 In terms of an isotropic radius $r$, which is typically employed in numerical simulations, the puncture corresponds to the origin $r = 0$.
 For static slices the divergence of $h_0$ automatically coincides with a root of the lapse, but this need not be the case for time-dependent slices (see Sec.~\ref{sec:perturbation} below).
 Also note that, for horizon-penetrating slices, $\alpha$ is nonzero and finite on the horizon, where $\f0 = 0$, so that (\ref{alpha_static}) indicates that the height-function necessarily has to diverge there, too.\footnote{This divergence could have been avoided by starting with a horizon-penetrating coordinate system in (\ref{lineelement1}), rather than with Schwarzschild coordinates.} Finally we note that we can compute the static mean curvature at the puncture from